uyuni-project/mcp-server-uyuni/README.md

   "mcpServers": {
     "mcp-server-uyuni": {
       "command": "uv",
-      "args": ["run", "--env-file=PATH OF THIS CHECKOUT/.venv/credentials","--directory","PATH OF THIS CHECKOUT","mcp-server-uyuni.py"]
+      "args": ["run", "--env-file=PATH OF THIS CHECKOUT/.venv/credentials","--directory","PATH OF THIS CHECKOUT","mcp-server-uyuni]
     }
   }
 }